sdiehl/wiwinwlh/slideshow.md

 going, and then aggregate a bunch of the best external resources for diving into those subjects with more depth.
 Hopefully it still captures the "no bullshit brain dump" style that seemed to be liked.

+This is the first draft of this, there are likely to be many typos.

 The source for all snippets is [available here](https://github.com/sdiehl/wiwinwlh).
 If there are any errors or you think of a more illustrative example feel free to submit a pull request.